bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 [TimThumb] is a PHP script for manipulating web images.
 It was recently [discontinued because of security issues].

 With TimThumb 1.33, an attacker is able to upload a shell by appending it to an image.
 All she needs to do is to have it in some online subdomain.
-TimThumb will store this image in a cache folder and generate a MD5 of the full path of the shell.
-The last step is to perform a LFI attack with the shell in this folder.
+TimThumb will store this image in a cache folder and generate an MD5 of the full path of the shell.
+The last step is to perform an LFI attack with the shell in this folder.
 Check this [example of LFI exploitation](http://kaoticcreations.blogspot.com/2011/12/lfi-tip-how-to-read-source-code-using.html).